 An ‘NFT’ or ‘Non-Fungible Token’ is a blockchain-based asset linked to a digital or physical object and serves as an authentic proof of ownership.
 In short, they are:

-Notably, NFTs can be pretty much anything from images, music, and videos to gifs, to physical objects.
+Notably, Non-fungible Tokens themselves can be pretty much anything–from images, music, and videos to gifs, to physical objects.
 As a result, they now have wide use cases as fundraising tools, event tickets, exclusive merch, and much more.
 If you want to learn more about the details, make sure to check out our first guide on what an NFT is in the first place!

 If you’re completely new, it’s great to start with some handy definitions!
 Even the initiated can find it hard keeping up with the NFT jargon you might need to know to get ahead.
-Here are some explainers to help you get started:
+Check out our full list of NFT terminology here.

 Is it worth buying an NFT?